18 Fascinating Science Facts You Didn’t Learn in School

 Those mammals would be bats.
 While flying squirrels can jump from trees and glide, they can’t truly fly like bats can.

-Check out these 12 facts about animals that you have all wrong.
+Here are 12 facts about animals that you’ve got all wrong.

 Helium can also work against gravity

 When helium is cooled to extreme temperatures, just a few degrees away from absolute zero (-460˚F or -273˚C), it turns into a superfluid, meaning it can flow without friction.
-It can climb up and over the sides of a glass.
-It can leak through molecule-think cracks in a container.
+It can climb up and over the sides of a glass, and leak through molecule-think cracks in a container.
 If it starts flowing like a fountain, it will never stop.

 It’s impossible to burp in space